sximenez/2024-01-jan-etl-extract-transform-load/README.md

 Like an `interface`, a `pattern` is a model that helps to solve a common programming problem.

-Based on a strategy pattern, we create two separate classes `OdbcStrategy` and `OleDbStrategy`,
+Based on the strategy pattern, we create two separate classes `OdbcStrategy` and `OleDbStrategy`,

 then use our `Connector` to filter depending on the `ConnectorType`: